 Step Four.
 The final step in the process is to personalize and embellish your wreath.
 This is the time to let your creativity shine!
 I decided to add some black and white ribbon, Halloween spider web fabric, and a fun Bat Welcome Sign.
 This was actually a lawn stake that I cut off… even if we are spooky, we still need to use our manners and welcome our guests, right?!
 This is such a fun wreath to make and you can totally make this your own!

-The kind folks at JoAnn are offering a 50% off coupon to you guys… go get your Halloween mojo on and create a Spooky Space for yourself!
+Go get your Halloween mojo on and create a Spooky Space for yourself!